sebastian89n/code-learning-hub/spring/spring-context-annotations/README.md

 and we provide packages to scan or filters for inclusions/exclusions.

 Spring Context finds beans in provided packages on classes with annotations like @Component, @Service etc.

+In this example Spring context is initialized with AnnotationConfigApplicationContext.